 Located in the city of Garden Grove, the 84-degree indoor water park provides a range of activities, from six-story slides to slow rides down the lazy river.
 The property also contains a kids day spa, a bowling alley, an arcade and ton of other activities and attraction.

-Those residing in the northern part of the state will be pleased to know that Great Wolf Lodge has recently announced plans to open a San Francisco location by 2020 as well.
+Those residing in the northern part of the state will be pleased to know that Great Wolf Lodge has a location near San Francisco as well.
+Check out the Northern California location here.

 No need to travel south because Great Wolf Lodge is coming to you!